Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/api-specification/api-design.md

 Stores the fetched weather data.

 ##### `handleClick`
+Console logs out name of the Clicked button

 ##### `handleWeatherButtonClick`
+Upon clicking Weather button, triggers the display of a weather popup

 ##### `handleNewsButtonClick`
+Upon clicking News button, fetches and displays news data

 ##### `closePopup`
+Closes Weather Popup

 ##### `handleEntityChoice`
+Handles user entity choices by it sending a POST request to a local server endpoint (http://127.0.0.1:5000/perform_action) with JSON data containing information about device choice and an entity choice

 ##### `handleLightButtonClick`
+Handles Light button clicks, by sending POST request to a local server endpoint (http://127.0.0.1:5000/get_entities) with JSON data specifying a device choice of "Light".

 ##### `handleLockButtonClick`
+Handles clicking Lock Button.
+It sends a POST request to a local server endpoint (http://127.0.0.1:5000/get_entities) with JSON data specifying a device choice of "Lock"

 ##### `getEntityIcon`
 A function to get the appropriate icon for a given entity type.

 ##### `fetchWeather`
 A function to fetch weather data.

 ##### `-user_id`